Twisting Pushing Edging – Your Skiing Controls

 When you ride your bike you use all three elements in an infinite blend.
 Nothing is ever the same, everything is changing.
 Skiing is no different.
 Everything changes, nothing is ever the same.

 Here lies the problem.
 When people work on ‘technique’ their movement patterns often remain the same.
 Can you imagine riding a bike where you always twist the handlebars the same amount, tilt the bike the same amount, use the brakes the same amount.
-Of course not, it would be ridiculous to even think of it but that’s what 1000’s of skiers are doing developing their technique.
-Making exactly the same turn all the time.
-Making the same movement patterns all the time.
+Of course not, it would be ridiculous to even think of it but that’s what 1000’s of skiers are doing when developing their technique.
+Making exactly the same turn, the same movements, the same ‘technique’ all the time.
 Here lies the problem and the reason why 1000’s of skiers struggle beyond Red runs.
+Worse still, imagine a bike with no handlebars, you wouldn’t even attempt to ride it.
+But 1000’s of skiers are doing exactly that, the equivalent of riding a bike with no handlebars having never heard of or experienced ‘Twisting’ their skis.
+Or worse still, brakes.
+Many skiers have no idea how to control speed on skis.
+We often ask those that have never been on our courses how to control speed and they mostly say ‘turn’.
+Can you imagine controlling speed on your bike by turning the bike.
+No you need brakes, what we term pushing or snow displacement.

-Let’s take just a few examples in how the blend of the steering elements need to change depending on the terrain or task.
+Let’s take just a few examples in how the blend of these skills need to change depending on the terrain or task.

-The terrain and the surface of the snow are constantly changing, ice, slush, powder, bumps.
+The terrain and the surface of the snow are constantly changing.
+Ice, slush, powder, bumps.
 Your objectives are constantly changing.
-Slow down here, go there, stop here, speed up here so a set technique clearly is not going to work.
-Your goal should therefore be to develop versatility and skill in using the three steering elements then the terrain, the snow, the task determine the blend of these skills just like riding your bike.
+Slow down, go there, stop here, speed up here.
+Your goal should therefore be to develop versatility and skill in using these three skills.
+The terrain, the snow, the task determine the blend of these skills just like riding your bike.

-The better you get at using these three skills the better skier you become.
+The better you get at using these three skills the better skier you will become.
 It is really that simple!
+Twisting, pushing, edging.

-At Snoworks we choose to use the three terms TWISTING, PUSHING and EDGING to describe the steering skills.
+At Snoworks we choose to use the three terms TWISTING, PUSHING and EDGING.
 We have found they work brilliantly in practice.
 Most skiers relate to them and more importantly can easily use them to develop their skiing more than they ever thought possible.
 It’s worth bearing in mind different organisations, instructors and coaches may use different terms to explain the same thing.
 As a skier it’s the actions rather than the terms that you need to understand and these actions are:

 Something that twists.